f5devcentral/f5-rseries-training/docs/rseries_performance_and_sizing.rst

 https://devcentral.f5.com/s/articles/F5-Fast-L4-Acceleration-and-the-F5-Smart-Coprocessor-prioritized-Fast-L4-Acceleration

 In rSeries there are now multiple FPGA’s, the **Application Traffic Services Engine** (ATSE), and the **Appliance Switch** (ASW), and the **Network Services Engine** (NSE).
-In addition to supporting previous functions done by the ePVA there are also additional functions that were performed in software or Broadcom chipsets that are now handled within the FPGA’s.
+In addition to supporting previous functions done by the ePVA there are also additional functions that were performed in software or 3rd party chipsets that are now handled within the FPGA’s.
 Below is an architectural diagram of the r10000 Series appliance.

 .. image:: images/rseries_performance_and_sizing/image1.png
   :align: center
   :scale: 40%

-The r5000 Series appliance has a similar architecture but since it doesn't require the same performance as the r10000 series is has less FPGA's and CPUs, and less physical ports.
+The r5000 appliance has a similar architecture but since it hits a different price/performance point than the r10000 it has less FPGA's and CPUs, and less physical ports.

 .. image:: images/rseries_performance_and_sizing/image2.png
   :align: center
   :scale: 40%

-Both the r4000 & r2000 Series appliances have a slightly different hardware architecture than the r5000 and r10000 appliances.
-They still run F5OS-A software, but they do not utulize FPGA's for hardware offload, and instead perform these functions in software.
+Both the r4000 & r2000 appliances have a slightly different hardware architecture than the r5000 and r10000 appliances.
+They still run F5OS-A software, but they do not utilize FPGA's for hardware offload, and instead perform these functions in software and leverage SR-IOV.
 This means that CPU's do not need to be dedicated to the F5OS layer leaving more CPU for tenants.
 These platforms also run a different class of Intel processing, and do not utilize hyperthreading like the higher end platforms do.
-These appliances are positined for smaller scale environments and they do not support 40Gb or 100Gb interfaces.
+These appliances are positioned for smaller scale environments and they do not support 40Gb or 100Gb interfaces.
 Instead they support 1Gb, 10Gb, and 25Gb interfaces.
 Below is the architecture of the r4000 appliance.

 .. image:: images/rseries_performance_and_sizing/image3.png
   :align: center